icerpc/icerpc-docs/pages/icerpc-core/slic-protocol/connection-establishment.md

     Server-)Client: InitializeAck frame
 ```

-And the following sequence diagram shows the interactions if the client version is not supported by the server:
+And the following sequence diagram shows the interactions when the client version is not supported by the server:
 ```mermaid
 sequenceDiagram
     Client-)Server: Open duplex connection